© 2026 All Rights reserved WUSF

-A new ballpark for students at New College of Florida was announced in December 2024, bolstered by a $1 million donation from developer and Sarasota-Manatee Airport Authority Board member Carlos Beruff, but it still hasn’t been built.
+Plans for a new baseball stadium at New College of Florida was announced in December 2024, bolstered by a $1 million donation from developer and Sarasota-Manatee Airport Authority Board member Carlos Beruff, but it still hasn’t been built.

 “It should be done by end of summer,” the college’s president, Richard Corcoran, told a board of trustees meeting last week.

-A key issue has been the fact that New College doesn’t own enough land to build the whole ballfield, northeast of the intersection of University Parkway and Tamiami Trail.
-And federal aviation authorities have set restrictions on what can be done, and how, with airport land that New College leases.
+A key issue has been that New College doesn’t own enough land to build the whole facility, northeast of University Parkway at Tamiami Trail.
+And the Federal Aviation Administration has set restrictions on what can be done, and how, with airport land that New College leases.

-Plans for the new ballpark, obtained in a public records request, show a large portion of the outfield — including center field, left field and the bullpen -- would be built on land the airport leases to New College, known as its east campus.
-In all, New College leases about 30 acres from the airport.
-Roughly 3 acres appear to be needed for the outfield.
+Plans for the ballpark, obtained in a public records request, show a large portion of the field — including center field, left field and the bullpen — would be on land the airport leases to New College on what is known as the school's east campus.
+New College leases about 30 acres from the airport.
+Roughly 3 acres appear to be needed for the field.

-About half of the ballpark, including the infield, and most of right field, would be built on a 3.7-acre rectangle of land that New College owns, on the former site of a car museum.
+About half of the ballpark, including the infield and most of right field, would be on a 3.7-acre rectangle that New College owns on the former site of a car museum.

 ALSO READ: Whistleblower raises questions about Sarasota airport land sale to New College